History of economic thought: French Regulation school

 This school includes economists like Michel Aglietta (1938), André Orléan (1950), Robert Boyer (1943), Benjamin Coriat (1948) and Alain Lipietz (1947).
 It is one of the two heterodox schools in France, the other being l'école des conventions.
 Their interests revolves around accounting for the regime of regulation of specific historic stage of capitalism.
 They have mainly analysed the fordist mode of regulation, who corresponds to the after war period.
-Production as organised scientifically and products weren't diversified.
+Production as organised scientifically and products were not diversified.
 This corresponds with a homogenous consumption of goods.
 The economy was production led, where firms first produce the optimal amount of a type of good in the cheapest manner possible, destined to be mass consumed.
 Their inquiry consists of explaining how a stable mode of regulation can emerge in a capitalist economy, which inherently contains crises.
 Whereas orthodox economists tend to explain the causes of crises and disequilibriums in a supposedly self-regulating economy.